Updated on 17th September 2024

 The buyer can fund their purchase of the goods or services and can rest assured that payment will only be released once the goods are shipped.

-Trade finance is distinct from traditional business loans or overdrafts in a few ways.
+Trade Finance is distinct from loans and overdrafts in a few ways.
 For one, the red tape in the application process is significantly less.
 For another, there is generally no need to use a property or home as collateral.

-There are a few different types of trade finance under the larger umbrella term.
-Each mechanism and product provides businesses with the support they need to carry out trade.
+There are a few different forms of Trade Finance under the wider term.
+Each mechanism and product provides businesses with specialised support to carry out international trade.

 1. Letters of Credit